Frequently Asked Questions

 If you are struggling specifically with setting up Minecraft there are heaps of handy resources online, such as forums and Minecraft’s own FAQs.

-We also have a performance guide that has a brief synopsis (spoiler free), game summary and full plot summary (containing spoilers).
+We also have a performance guide (found on our home page) that has a brief synopsis (spoiler free), as well as a game summary and full plot summary (containing spoilers).
 If you have any other questions or queries you are welcome to email us at email@example.com.

 Do I need experience to join?